a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 Luup provides a more-robust way of achieving delays with luup.call_delay("callfunction",secs,"parmstring").
 This will call the function named callfunction after a delay of secs seconds and pass it the optional parameter parmstring.
 The called function must be global (i.e. not local).
 After the luup.call_delay(…), the main code continues to execute and may terminate.
 Multiple luup.call_delay(…) calls may be made to the same or different called functions.

 For example, the following code turns on a light and then turns it off after ten seconds.
-You could, of course, do this simply with scene action delays but it’s a stepping stone.
+You could, of course, do this simply with scene action delays but it’s a stepping stone:

 ```lua
 luup.call_action("urn:upnp-org:serviceId:SwitchPower1","SetTarget",{ newTargetValue=1 },66)